TheVisualHub/MembraneFoundry/LipidForge/README.md

 ## 🎞️ Click on the image to watch a 4K animation of a multi-lipid visual membrane modelled in all-atom molecular dynamics:
 [![Watch the video](https://img.youtube.com/vi/_8Gq76UBun4/maxresdefault.jpg)](https://www.youtube.com/watch?v=_8Gq76UBun4)

-## 🔨 Forge Your Own Membranes
-Step into the lipid workshop: design and refine realistic multi-lipid systems tailored to your brilliant research. 💎
-Whether you’re modeling muilti-lipid bilayers, mixing exotic lipids, or preparing membrane protein systems for molecular dynamics — **Lipid Forge** gives you artisan-level control with scriptable reproducibility.

 ## 🌈 Reconstruction of a Four-Lipid Visual Cone Opsin Membrane
 This educational project builds a realistic model of a cone opsin–containing photoreceptor membrane, based on a representative lipid composition: ~40% phosphatidylcholine (POPC), ~30% phosphatidylethanolamine (POPE), ~20% phosphatidylserine (POPS), and ~10% phosphatidylglycerol (POPG).
 These four lipids create a mixed membrane environment that stabilizes opsin receptors, closely mimicking the photoreceptor outer-segment membrane.
 | Amber Lipid21 name | Properties         | Head group              | Acyl chains (tails)                        |